jtirila/carnd_vehicle_detection/WRITEUP_TIRILA_JM.md

 **When mentioning code file paths in this writeup, the root of reference is always the innermost `carnd_vehicle_detection` directory.**

+It should be noted that I was a little bit too ambitious about the project structure, and the attempt to basically restructure everything ended up taking several days of debugging and refactoring, only to finally basically come back to something rather close to the example code.
+Anyhow, it was a nice learning experience both in computer vision/machine learning and managing complexity in a software project.

 #### Unit tests